Instructor: Donny L. Hamilton Anthropology Bldg, Rm. 102

 The Americans with Disabilities Act (ADA)

 The Americans with Disabilities Act (ADA) is a federal anti-discrimination statute that provides comprehensive civil rights protection for persons with disabilities.
 Among other things, this legislation requires that all students with disabilities be guaranteed a learning environment that provides for reasonable accommodation of their disabilities.
-If you believe you have a disability requiring an accommodation, please contact the office of Support Services for Students with Disabilities in Room 126 of the Student Services Building.
-The phone number is 845-1637.
+If you believe you have a disability requiring an accommodation, please contact Disability Services, in Cain Hall, Room B118, or call 845-1637.
+For additional information visit http://disability.tamu.edu.

 TAMU Plagiarism Policy